 I've recently heard that by just knowing how to manage stuff in general, you will be able to reach a management position without even having experience in that field.
 To me, this sounds wrong!

 Would you hire a person having knowledge in finance and being a finance manager for 10+ years, into the IT field?
 I don't think so!

-He might be brilliant in management, but he will not be successful without a degree or knowledge in IT.
+They might be brilliant in management, but they will not be successful without a degree or knowledge in IT.
 People expect guidance from managers, as well as help when they don't know how to resolve tasks.
 How can a finance manager help a programmer with his coding?

 What to avoid?